Malien/StaticArray/README.md

 Don't worry too much, there is a couple of convenience methods on the StaticArray type itself, implemented via the `UnsafeStaticArrayProtocol` extension.
 As the name suggests, implementing `UnsafeStaticArrayProtocol` outside of the `#StaticArray` macro is unsafe.

-If you need other methods like `.map` or `.filter`, one can use `.withUnsafeBuffer` to make all of the transformations inside of it. *BE CAREFUL!*: leaking the iterator to the outside is unsafe.
+If you need other methods like `.map` or `.filter`, one can use `.withUnsafeBuffer` to make all of the transformations inside of it. **BE CAREFUL!**: leaking the iterator to the outside is unsafe.
 Make sure the result of the transformation is collected into the intermediate owned value.

-I'm also looking towards implementing things like `#staticMap(into:_:transform:)` to ease the pain a bit
+I'm also looking towards implementing things like `#staticMap(_:into:transform:)` to ease the pain a bit.
+Maybe even bitvector trickery for the `#staticFilter(_:predicate:)`.

 ### Why isn't there a `Equatable`, `Comparable` or `Hashable` conformances?
 Ideally user would be able to let the compiler provide the blanket implementation of `Equatable`, `Comparable`, etc like that: